Historical revisionism: Dark Ages

 As non-Latin texts, such as Welsh, Gaelic and the Norse sagas have been analysed and added to the canon of knowledge about the period, and as much more archaeological evidence has come to light, the period known as the Dark Ages has narrowed to the point that many historians no longer believe that such a term is useful.
-Moreover, the term "dark" implies less of a void of culture and law but more a lack of many source texts in Mainland Europe.
+Moreover, the term dark implies less of a void of culture and law but more a lack of many source texts in Mainland Europe.
 Many modern scholars who study the era tend to avoid the term altogether for its negative connotations and find it misleading and inaccurate for any part of the Middle Ages.

 Feudalism

 The concept of feudalism has been questioned.
 Revisionist scholars led by historian Elizabeth A. R. Brown have rejected the term.

-Battle of Agincourt

-For centuries, historians thought the Battle of Agincourt was an engagement in which the English army, overwhelmingly outnumbered four to one by the French army, pulled off a stunning victory, a version that was especially popularised by Shakespeare's play Henry V. However, recent research by Professor Anne Curry, using the original enrollment records, has brought into question this interpretation.
-Though her research is not finished, she has published her initial findings, that the French outnumbered the English and the Welsh only by 12,000 to 8,000.
-If true, the numbers may have been exaggerated for patriotic reasons by the English.

 New World discovery and European colonization of the Americas

 In recounting the European colonization of the Americas, some history books of the past paid little attention to the indigenous peoples of the Americas, usually mentioning them only in passing and making no attempt to understand the events from their point of view.
 That was reflected in the description of Christopher Columbus having discovered America.
 Those events' portrayal has since been revised to avoid the word "discovery."

-In his 1990 revisionist book, The Conquest of Paradise: Christopher Columbus and the Columbian Legacy, Kirkpatrick Sale argued that Christopher Columbus was an imperialist bent on conquest from his first voyage.
+In his 1990 book, The Conquest of Paradise, Kirkpatrick Sale argued that Christopher Columbus was an imperialist bent on conquest from his first voyage.
 In a New York Times book review, historian and member of the Christopher Columbus Quincentenary Jubilee Committee William Hardy McNeill wrote about Sale: